Cipriani out of England squad as Ashton, Tuilagi included

 Gloucester flyhalf Danny Cipriani has been left out of the England squad for this month's training camp in Bristol, while Chris Ashton and Manu Tuilagi were included on the 36-player list, the Rugby Football Union (RFU) said on Thursday.

-REUTERS: Gloucester flyhalf Danny Cipriani has been left out of the England squad for this month's training camp in Bristol, while Chris Ashton and Manu Tuilagi were included on the 36-player list, the Rugby Football Union (RFU) said on Thursday.
+REUTERS: Gloucester flyhalf Danny Cipriani has been left out of England's training squad for next week's training camp in Bristol, while Chris Ashton and Manu Tuilagi were included on the 36-player list, the Rugby Football Union (RFU) said on Thursday.

+Cipriani has been in top form for his club this season, but has been left out by England coach Eddie Jones, who said the 30-year-old was currently England's "third or fourth choice" fly-half.

 Cipriani was convicted of common assault and resisting arrest, and fined a total of 4,000 pounds following an incident outside a nightclub during Gloucester's pre-season tour in Jersey last month.